ninabarzh/broomstick/content/posts/multi-lingual-search.md

 ---
-title: 'Multilingual search in Hugo with Docsy — offline and ever so slightly sane'
+title: 'Multilingual search in Hugo with Docsy, offline and ever so slightly sane'
 subtitle: "Activists' humanitarian mission ends in detention, but not in spirit."
 date: 2025-06-24T05:00:00.000Z
 draft: false